The Incredibles: Plot

 Summoned back to Nomanisan, Bob discovers Mirage is working for Buddy, now calling himself Syndrome after being embittered by Bob's rejection.
 Syndrome has become wealthy by inventing weapons that mimic superpowers.
 He has been perfecting the Omnidroid by luring supers to fight it until it kills them.
 Syndrome intends to send an Omnidroid to attack Metroville, then defeat it publicly with secret controls, thereby gaining "hero" status.
 He intends to then sell his inventions to the world, thereby rendering superheroes meaningless.

 Helen visits Edna and learns what Bob has been up to.
 She activates a beacon Edna built into the suits to find Bob, inadvertently causing him to be captured while infiltrating Syndrome's base.
-Helen borrows a private plane to fly to Nomanisan; Violet and Dash stow away, leaving Jack-Jack with a babysitter.
+Helen borrows a private plane to fly to Nomanisan; Violet and Dash stow away, leaving Jack-Jack with a babysitter, Kari.
 Despite knowing that there are children on the plane, Syndrome shoots it down.
-Helen and the kids survive and make their way to the island.
+Helen and the children survive and make their way to the island.
 Disillusioned by Syndrome's callousness, Mirage releases Bob and informs him of his family's survival.
 Syndrome's guards pursue Dash and Violet, who fend them off with their powers and reunite with their parents.
 Syndrome captures the family before following the Omnidroid to Metroville.
 Violet uses her powers to free her family, and Mirage helps them reach Metroville.

-Recognizing Syndrome's remote-control gauntlet as a threat, the Omnidroid disarms and knocks him out.
-The Incredibles and Lucius fight the Omnidroid; Helen and the kids retrieve the remote control, allowing Bob to destroy the robot's power source.
-The family and Lucius are appreciated by the public just as Syndrome awakens to see their victory.
+Syndrome uses his remote-control gauntlet to battle the Omnidroid, but due to the robot's learning capabilities, it identifies the remote as a threat and quickly disarms and knocks out Syndrome.
+The Incredibles and Lucius fight the Omnidroid; Helen and the children retrieve the remote control, allowing Bob to destroy the robot's power source.
+The family and Lucius are publicly appreciated just as Syndrome awakens to see their victory.
 Returning home, the Parrs find Syndrome abducting Jack-Jack to raise as a sidekick for revenge.
 As Syndrome flies up, Jack-Jack's superpowers manifest, and he escapes Syndrome's hold.
 Helen rescues the falling baby, and Bob throws his car at Syndrome's plane, sending him into one of its engines.